AP Photo/Andrew Harnik

 Dani Miller, student organizer and president of MoCo Students For Change, tells DCist that this year’s walkout will have a different tone than last year’s.
 Rather than conveying a heightened sense of anger at legislators, this protest is targeting specific bills that strengthened background checks for those attempting to purchase firearms.

 “We’re not going to stop,” Miller says.
 “This is a movement, not a moment.
 We have specific demands and we won’t stop until these demands are met.”

 Plus, Miller says that this year, schools are offering more help by providing some bussing for teens.

 Now, will someone please tell me what the everloving hell the schools are doing?
 This is the same crap they did last year during the student walkouts.
 They’re providing tacit support to a political position, one they don’t provide to the opposing side from what we can see.

-That’s what really bothers me about these walkouts.
+That’s what bothers me about these walkouts.
 They’re not students rising up to have their voices heard.
-They’re school field trips masquerading at student activism.
+They’re school field trips masquerading as student activism.

 What’s worse is that the students organizing these things don’t even seem to realize what’s going on.

 To make matters worse, at least for them, is that we know a number of their peers will only be participating because they just don’t want to sit in class.
 They just want to get outside and move around.
 They don’t care about the issue from either side.
 They’re just looking to slack off.